A Guide to the Best Red Hair Dye for Your Skin Tone

 Red Hair Dye For Cool Skin Tones

-Red hair dye: Orange-y reds, copper tones, cinnamon tones
+Red hair dye: orange-y reds, copper tones, cinnamon tones

 Red Hair Dye For Warm Skin Tones

-Red hair dye: Deep blue based reds, violet reds
+Red hair dye: Deep blue-based reds, violet reds

 If your skin is fair to medium, it usually appears with a yellow or golden undertone or a pale with peach undertones.
-On the deeper skin you’ll find golden undertones underneath the surface of your skin—whether you’re medium brown to dark brown.
-For fair to medium skin opt for super red hair dyes to bring our the tone of your skin.
+On the deeper skin, you’ll find golden undertones underneath the surface of your skin—whether you’re medium brown to dark brown.
+For fair to medium skin opt for super red hair dyes to bring out the tone of your skin.
 If you fall on the deeper end of the warm skin tone spectrum try out a pomegranate red hair dye to give your skin a radiant glow.

 One of the biggest misconceptions when it comes to choosing hair colors, is that you have to play by the rules.
 Let us take a huge weight off your shoulders by letting you know that you don’t.
-To play it safe abide these tips, but if you are having fun and want to experiment with different shades of red, go for it!
+To play it safe abide by these tips, but if you are having fun and want to experiment with different shades of red, go for it!

 Pro tip: Coloring your hair permanently is a commitment, unlike other hair colors, red tends to fade quickly.
-To maintain your vibrant hue you’re either taking more trips to the salon, or spending more time on your at home.
+To maintain your vibrant hue you’re either taking more trips to the salon or spending more time on your at home.
 Either way, the sultry look of this hair color is well worth the maintenance.
 To keep your hair color looking full with life keep it refreshed with a hair care system like TRESemmé Color Revitalize Shampoo and TRESemmé Color Revitalize Conditioner.

 Looking for more ideas for red hair?
 Check out four ways to style your red hair.